 Here are my top tips for being comfortable:

 Bring your own food.
 Pack a lunch and some snacks.
-I wouldn’t count on eating your meals from the dining car, but it’s a nice place to stop in for a soda, tea, or beer.
+I wouldn’t count on eating your meals from the dining car, but it’s a nice place to stop in for a soda, tea, beer, or people watching.
 Smoke if ya’ got em.
 They were out of coffee when I went in at 9am, 40 minutes after the ride began.
 The monsters!

 Bring some water.
 A big bottle.
 12 hours is a long time.